blanedi/Social-inequality-task/README.md

 # Social Analysis Repository

-This repository contains a comprehensive analysis of various social aspects, divided into three main tasks.
-Each task focuses on a specific topic and provides detailed insights based on data-driven analysis.
+This repository contains three primary tasks from the ["Social Inequality"](https://www.hertie-school.org/en/study/course-catalogue/course/course/social-inequality) course at Hertie School.
+Each task offers an in-depth exploration of distinct social facets.
+Every task is centered on a unique topic, delivering comprehensive insights through data-driven analysis.

+---

 ## Table of Contents